Details and First Video of Suspected Mamprobi Polyclinic Baby Thief Emerge: “Married Woman”

 • A new video showed her looking remorseful after she was apprehended and sent to the police station

-• Social media users who took to the comments section of the video have shared varied opinions on the matter
+• Social media users who took to the comments section shared varied opinions on the baby theft case

-Ghanaians are in arms, condemning the move by a woman to steal a newborn reportedly from the Mamprobi Polyclinic in Greater Accra on February 17, 2026
+Ghanaians have condemned the alleged theft of a newborn from the Mamprobi Polyclinic in Greater Accra on February 17, 2026.

-This comes as the suspect was believed to have fled on a waiting motorcycle that had been parked outside the hospital premises.
+Reports suggested that the suspect and the stolen child fled on a waiting motorcycle that was parked outside the hospital premises.

 Reunion, Aba Dope, Mamprobi, Polyclinic, Hospital, Theft, Baby, Pregnancy

-A Ghanaian woman has been apprehended for allegedly stealing a baby at the Mamprobi Polyclinic in Accra.
-Photo credit:@tinanewsgh/TikTok
+A Ghanaian woman is apprehended for allegedly stealing a baby at the Mamprobi Polyclinic in Accra.
+Photo credit: @tinanewsgh/TikTok

 Source: UGC

-In a twist, the Gender Minister has confirmed that the lost baby had been found and reunited with the mother.
+The Minister for Gender, Children, and Social Protection, Dr Agnes Naa Momo Lartey, confirmed that the lost baby had been found and reunited with the mother.

-A new video of the main suspect reportedly behind the criminal act has been published.
+A new video of the main suspect reportedly behind the criminal act has also been shared.

 Although details of the main suspect remain sketchy, video footage apparently at the police station showed her looking sad.